-While our laboratories are currently closed in compliance with Ohio's closure of non-essential businesses.
-ICA staff members are at home working and we are happy to answer any questions you might have.
+Our laboratories have reopened with guidelines and protocols in place to keep everyone safe.
 You will find more information about our work and links to the contact us form on several pages of this website.
-We are picking up messages at (216) 658-8700.
+And we are once again in the office and are picking up messages at (216) 658-8700.
 Stay safe.

 Glass and ceramics, metal objects and furniture, jewelry, and sculptures, everything that cannot obviously be primarily identified as a painting, textile, or work on paper falls under the objects category.

 Although paintings on wood panels and canvas spring immediately to mind, paint can be applied to a wide variety of supports walls, paper, pressed board, cardboard, copper, ivory, glass, plaster, and stone.
 Pigments--the element that give paints their color--can be suspended in a variety of media including oil, acrylics, wax, egg tempera, glue (distemper), milk (casein), and plant gum (goache).

 Textiles is an all-embracing term that describes a wide variety of materials and techniques.
 Textiles may be constructed from natural fibers such as cotton, silk, flax, and wool to regenerated or manufactured fibers such as rayon, nylon, and polyester.
 They can also be part of complex composite objects that incorporate other materials like paper, leather, glass, metals, paint, stone, horn, bone, shell and feathers.

 Works on paper includes photographs, documents, prints (e.g. etchings, lithographs, etc.) and books.
 Media might include works done in watercolors, inks, pencil and charcoal, and mixed media.